What Is The Low Carbon Diet

 A low carbon diet is an eco-friendly diet consisting of foods that leave a minimal carbon footprint.
 The goal of the diet is to reduce the total greenhouse gas emissions produced by the food of which a person eats.

 Choosing a low carbon diet can be an effective way to combat climate change.
-You may not think your food has anything to do with global warming, but in reality the food industry has an undeniable impact on the environment.
+You may not think your food has much impact on global warming, but in reality the food industry has an undeniable impact on the environment.
 A 2018 study carried out by researchers at Cambridge University found 26% of the global greenhouse gas emissions are related to the food industry.
 This is equal to approximately 13.7 billion metric tonnes of carbon dioxide.

-Moreover, by choosing a low carbon diet you can we are demanding structural change.
+Moreover, by choosing a low carbon diet you are demanding structural change.
 We must show producers that there is demand for more environmentally friendly foods and methods of productions.

 Read on to learn all about the low carbon diet, why it is important and how to find and eat low carbon food.